tjepsen/iisreader/README.md

 ## mail: send mail via localhost, port 25
 -m default: false

-## hostname host mail server
+## hostname: host mail server
 -hostname default: localhost

-## mail port
+## port: mail port
 -p default: 25

-## mailto receiver of mail
+## to: receiver of mail
--mailto default:
+-to default:

-## mailfrom sender
+## from: sender
--mailfrom default: logreport@kimik-it.gl
+-from default: logreport@kimik-it.gl

-## days Number of days that report should be generated for starting from previous day
+## days: number of days that report should be generated for starting from previous day
--days dafault: 0 which means that the program uses the filenames specified as parameter on cmd line
+-days default: 0 which means that the program uses the filenames specified as parameter on cmd line